jmkristian/AREDN-dnsmore/README.md

 # AREDN-dnsmore
 Here is software to enhance the DNS service in an AREDN network.
-It enables the use of DNS names in any zone other than local.mesh and DNS record types other than A (IP address).
+It enables the use of DNS names in zones other than local.mesh, and DNS records other than type A (IP address).
 For example, CNAME records can define aliases for local.mesh names, and MX records can guide email forwarding.